Synergex/Baconography/README.markdown

 # Instructions for building
 Open the solution file with Visual Studio 2012.
 If you dont already have one you will be prompted for a developer license, all it takes is a Microsoft live account.

-Once its opened we need to restore the nuget packages. the easiest way to do that is to right click on the project and goto "Manage NuGet Packages...".
+Once its opened we need to restore the nuget packages.
+The easiest way to do that is to right click on the project and goto "Manage NuGet Packages...".
 There should be a button to restore the pacakges at the top of that dialog.

 Now that everything is set up, you can build, deploy, and debug the solution